 Families must promptly notify the PHA if any family member no longer lives in the unit [24 CFR 982.551(h)(3)].
 Because household members are considered when determining the family unit (voucher) size [24 CFR 982.402], the PHA also needs to know when any live-in aide, foster child, or foster adult ceases to reside in the unit.
+The PHA must process an interim for all decreases in adjusted income when a family member permanently moves out of the unit.

-If a household member ceases to reside in the unit, the family must inform the PHA within 10 business days.
+If a household member ceases to reside in the unit, the family must inform the PHA within 10 business calendar days.
 This requirement also applies to a family member who has been considered temporarily absent at the point that the family concludes the individual is permanently absent.

-If a live-in aide, foster child, or foster adult ceases to reside in the unit, the family must inform the PHA within 10 business days.
+If a live-in aide, foster child, or foster adult ceases to reside in the unit, the family must inform the PHA within 10 business calendar days.